EpicWink/clevo-xsm-wmi/README.md

 Please open an issue and supply the output of 'uname -a', 'sudo dmidecode' and 'dmesg | grep clevo'.

 ### Pull Requests
 Please create a pull request into the testing branch.
-After rewiev and testing we commting in the master branch.
+After review and testing we are commiting in the master branch.

 ### License
 This program is free software;  you can redistribute it and/or modify